 Twenty years ago, these companies could have been the foundation of your dividend dynasty -- a source of financial security for you and your family for years to come.
 Microsoft CFO John Connors expressed it best when he said, "Declaring a dividend demonstrates the board's confidence in the company's long-term growth opportunities and financial strength."

 The secret to success

 It may shock you to hear that the best stocks are not always those with the best products, the biggest revenues, or even the largest profits.
-The best investment opportunities are those run by managers who want to create maximum shareholder value.
+The best investment opportunities create maximum shareholder value.
 You'll find amazing winners among unknown payers such as Income Investor recommendation National City

-Great management can come from anywhere, and it builds a company with rising earnings per share, limited dilution, manageable debt, and a consistent ability to deploy capital and use its assets effectively.
-That leads to the richest treasure of all: cold hard cash.
-That allows a company to reward shareholders with a growing dividend.
+A company with steadily rising earnings per share, limited dilution, manageable debt, and a consistent ability to deploy capital and use its assets effectively will lead investors to the richest treasure of all: cold hard cash.

 The cornerstones of tomorrow's dynasty